LewisGaul/LewisGaul.github.io/_posts/coding/2020-03-30-rust-python.md

 tags: [python, rust]
 ---

 People think Python is slow.
-In actual fact, if you compare to other popular programming languages, it's true!
+In actual fact, if you compare to other popular programming languages... it's true!
 What some people don't understand, is the difference between *relative speed* and *being fast enough*.

 If there's a genuine reason to want your code to go faster, some of the options available include: improving the Python code, rewriting in a different language, or just writing an extension in another language to optimise the slow bit.
-Let's explore this third option - it allows writing most of the code in Python while still giving huge room for improvement in performance critical parts.
+Let's explore this third option - it allows writing most of the code in Python while still giving huge room for improvement in performance-critical parts.

 ## Anyone Know A Good Fast Language?